ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

   );
 ```

-^ Operator chains can quickly escalate out of control
+^ Actual code sample from unnamed code base, from unnamed developer absolutely not in this room

+^ -- After escalated quickly

+^ How many of these operations seem unnecessary?

 ---

 ![](escalated-quickly.jpg)

-^ Well that escalated quickly
+^ Well that escalated quickly...

+^ Whilst chains and operators can be useful

+^ They can quickly become unmanageable

 ---